mts-ai/PyRef/Readme.md

 The detected refactorings will be recorded in the current folder as a json file "[project]_data.json".

 ## Play with PyRef
-You will need to first install the third-party dependencies.
+Firstly, you need to install Python3.9 version after that you  will need to first install the third-party dependencies.
 You can use the following command in the folder of PyRef:

 ```sh
 pip3 install -r requirements.txt
 ```

-**Note: Pandas of a version lower than 2.0.0 is required, as the newer versions of pandas changed ".append" (used in the PyRef code) to "._append" to avoid confusion with ".append" in Python (Thanks to Zhi Li for pointing this out).**

 We provide a toy project for you to test PyRef, which can be found at https://github.com/PyRef/DummyRef Please execute the following commands in order: